-- 1. By March 30, determine with the CEO his base salary and incentive compensation for that year so that such compensation will qualify under IRS Section 162(m). - 2.
-Review and approve, in advance, any changes to the compensation of the principal executive officers (SVP and CFO and Treasurer). - 3.
-Produce a report on executive compensation for inclusion in the Company's proxy statement, and reviewing and discussion with management the Compensation Discussion & Analysis (CD&A) and determining whether to recommend to the Board that the CD&A be included in the Company's proxy statement in accordance with applicable rules and regulations. - 4.
-Document a performance evaluation of the committee. - 5.
-Report to the Board.
+1. By March 30, determine with the CEO his base salary and incentive compensation for that year so that such compensation will qualify under IRS Section 162(m).

+2. Review and approve, in advance, any changes to the compensation of the principal executive officers (SVP and CFO).

+3. Produce a compensation committee report on executive compensation as required by the SEC to be included on Form 10-K filed with the SEC.

+4. Document a performance evaluation of the committee.

+5. Report to the Board.

+B-1